10 reasons why you should stay in a Hostel

 10. It’s on you

 Yeah, it’s a cop out, but the truth of the matter is that you will find reasons why you should stay or go.
 Everyone’s tolerance for things are different, so being introspective as to what you can take and can’t is on you.
 For many of us, the hostel is just a place to rest and leave our luggage while we explore, but if you’re looking for comforts beyond the basics, then a hotel may be better.
-I think it’s important for anyone to give it a try because it’s a great experience

 The years that I have traveled have yielded some life changing experiences, a lot of which wouldn’t have happened if I didn’t meet some amazing people in a hostel common room.
 Whether you’re looking to save a little bit of money or just trying to find friends to explore with, I feel the hostel is one of the best facilitators or life changing experiences.
 That’s not to say that you won’t have them in other ways, but if I could have you walk away with one thing from this post, it would be that some amazing things can happen with a couple bucks and a friendly “hello.”